FAQs

 Q: How does the Board decide what to fund and not to fund?

 A: As noted earlier, the Board must operate under the Articles of Incorporation and the Bylaws.
-Therefore, all expenditures must support the purpose of the Endowment as stated in the Articles: “….to educate the public, and particularly aspiring musicians, in the art forms of marching band music, including, but not limited to, the promotion, demonstration and performance of such art forms in schools, at public events, and where people gather to enjoy music…” The Endowment cannot supports costs that are not directly related to supporting music education and performance (or related overhead).
+Therefore, all expenditures must support the purpose of the Endowment as stated in the Articles: “….to educate the public, and particularly aspiring musicians, in the art forms of marching band music, including, but not limited to, the promotion, demonstration and performance of such art forms in schools, at public events, and where people gather to enjoy music.”
+The Endowment cannot support costs that are not directly related to supporting music education and performance (or related overhead).
 Unsupportable costs include food, beverages and entertainment costs for band members.
 The Board of Directors takes very seriously their fiduciary responsibility for managing the Endowment funds in a legal fashion.
 Honoring the intentions of the many donors who contributed to the Endowment is also a primary consideration.
 The Board strives to spend the funds as promised to many individuals who have supported the Band via the Endowment.